StewartLynch/CTPicker_SwiftUI/README.md

 cancelBtnTitle - "Cancel"
 ```

 As with the `CTPColors`, you can create an instance of `CTPStrings` and change one or more of the properties.
-For example, if all you want to to is change the `cancelBtnTitle` property, you can create your ctpStrings instance like this:
+For example, if all you want to do is change the `cancelBtnTitle` property, you can create your ctpStrings instance like this:

 ```swift
 let ctpStrings = CTPStrings(cancelBtnTitle: "Dismiss")